Frequently Asked Questions

 What is your refund policy?

-Because you'll get access to all the class resources immediately after purchase, this class is not refundable.
-If you need to leave class for any reason, your registration is transferable to another session of the same class.
+Because you'll get access to all the class resources immediately after purchase (and because you’ll get to keep your access for five years after class ends), this class is not refundable.
+If you need to leave class for any reason, your registration is transferable to another live session of the same class.